berkeley-cs61as/markdown-courseware/textbook/chapter22 11 - Metacircular Evaluator/section02 Eval.md

 ![](http://x-equals.com/blog/wp-content/editing_sequences_5_seq_1280.jpg)

   * `Eval-sequence` is used by `apply` to evaluate the sequence of expressions in a procedure body.
-It is also used by `eval` to evaluate the sequence of expressions in a `begin` expression.
+It is also used by `eval` to evaluate the sequence of expressions in a
+  `begin` expression.
 It takes as arguments a sequence of expressions and an environment, and evaluates the expressions in the order in which they occur.
 The value returned is the value of the final expression.

     (define (eval-sequence exps env)
-      (cond ((last-exp? exps) (eval (first-exp exps) env)) (else (eval (first-exp exps) env)
+      (cond ((last-exp? exps) (mc-eval (first-exp exps) env)) (else (mc-eval (first-exp exps) env)
                   (eval-sequence (rest-exps exps) env))))